sbailey/inspector/README.md

 where you cloned the inspector repository.
 Click `inspector.ipynb` to start the notebook and explore.

-See the [inspector.ipynb](https://github.com/sbailey/inspector/inspector.ipynb) notebook on github to see a static example of what can be done (you'll have to run it from NERSC to get the real interactivity).
+Note: Unfortunately jupyter does not save the generated plots in the notebook itself, so viewing the static notebook on github isn't so instructive; you'll need to really start it at NERSC yourself.
+There is a floppy disk (!) save icon on the plot that can be used to save the plot if you want to send it to someone else.

 ## What it does